-Q. What is ORCID and why should I use it?
+Q. What is an ORCID and Why Should I Use It?

-An ORCID (Open Researcher and Contributor iD) is a unique, persistent identifier for researchers that helps distinguish your research activities and outputs from those of other researchers with similar names to ensure you get credit for your work.
-It aims to connect researchers with all their research outputs, including publications, grants and datasets.
+An ORCID (Open Researcher and Contributor ID) is a unique, persistent identifier for researchers that helps distinguish your research activities and outputs from those of other researchers with similar names to ensure you get credit for your work.

 - Connects you with all of your research activities and outputs

 - Eliminates confusion over researchers with similar names

-- Ensures your profile is continuous, even if you change institutions
+- Moves with you if you change institutions

-- Saves reduce repetitive data entry into research systems - Enter Once, Reuse Often
+- Reduce repetitive data entry into research systems - Enter Once, Reuse Often

-- Gives you complete control over which systems can access your information
+- Control which systems can access your information